 The benefits of the NYPD Leadership Program include:

-- Receive a full scholarship that covers tuition, technology and textbook fees for 4 college courses (undergraduate or graduate
+- Receive a full scholarship that covers tuition, technology fees and textbook costs for four college courses (undergraduate or graduate)

 - Receive a Certificate of Completion